 People often ask me to recommend the best project management (PM) software for their agency, typically because they aren’t happy with their current PM tools.
-Be careful—there’s no single “software savior” for your agency, and changing your agency’s PM software will disrupt your agency’s productivity.
+[Latest update: September 2023]

 Choosing or switching software for project management shouldn’t be taken lightly, since your PM tool affects all aspects of your agency’s workflow.
 Once your team is accustomed to an existing PM system, adjusting after a switch is extremely disruptive.

 - Aren’t using any system at all right now

 - Face significant problems with your current PM software that are already hurting productivity